 Polymorphisms in Cyp2D6 gene, associated with metabolism, are associated with a high risk of early-onset Parkinson’s disease in Caucasians, especially in white British subjects.

 Parkinson’s Disease Prevention

 Minimizing xenobiotic exposure has been shown to slow the progression of Parkinson’s.
 And some research has shown that regular aerobic exercise may reduce the risk of developing the disease.
 For those with early symptoms, an exercise program designed by a physical therapist may be advised.
-Adoption of a healthy lifestyle and good nutrition, before symptoms appear, is key to Parkinson’s disease prevention.
+Adoption of a healthy lifestyle and a healthy anti-inflammatory and anti-oxidant rich diet, before symptoms appear, is key to Parkinson’s disease prevention.

 - Sulzer D, Zecca L. Intraneuronal dopamine-quinone synthesis: a review.
 Neurotox.
 Res.
 2000;1(3):181–195.
 [PubMed]

 - Khan FH, Saha M, Chakrabarti S. Dopamine induced protein damage in mitochondrial-synaptosomal fraction of rat brain.
 Brain Res.
 2001;895(1-2):245–249.
 [PubMed]

 - Andican G, Konukoglu D, Bozluolcay M, Bayülkem K, Firtiina S, Burcak G. Plasma oxidative and inflammatory markers in patients with idiopathic Parkinson’s disease.
 Acta Neurol.
 Belg.
 2012;112(2):155–159.
 [PubMed]